 How to be an Antiracist

 The Sum of Us

-The LMU Common Book program is designed to unite the LMU community in a common intellectual endeavor that goes beyond the classroom.
-The Common Book planning group hope that the latest selection serves as a mechanism through which all members of the LMU community – students, faculty and staff – can share a common experience through the uncommon discoveries in reading.
-Faculty members are encouraged to adopt Go Ahead in the Rain in their courses.
+The LMU Common Book program is designed to unite the campus community in a common intellectual endeavor that goes beyond the classroom.
+It is our hope that the Common Book serves as a mechanism through which students, faculty, and staff can all share a common experience through the uncommon discoveries in reading.

 --John Jackson & Mia Watson, Co-Chairs of the LMU Common Book Program

 "Ifemelu and Obinze are young and in love when they depart military-ruled Nigeria for the West.
 Beautiful, self-assured Ifemelu heads for America, where despite her academic success, she is forced to grapple with what it means to be black for the first time.
 Quiet, thoughtful Obinze had hoped to join her, but with post-9/11 America closed to him, he instead plunges into a dangerous, undocumented life in London.
 Fifteen years later, they reunite in a newly democratic Nigeria, and reignite their passion—for each other and for their homeland."

 "Ghana, eighteenth century: two half-sisters are born into different villages, each unaware of the other.
 One will marry an Englishman and lead a life of comfort in the palatial rooms of the Cape Coast Castle.
 The other will be captured in a raid on her village, imprisoned in the very same castle, and sold into slavery.